mckennapsean/dissertation/content/6-worksheet.md

 zooming [@Wu2011], which two students did.
 -->
-Another idea was to transform the worksheets into an app: ``a clickable, interactive worksheet, where you click on this [and] it will connect you with the other worksheet and have a screenshot'' (P8).
+Another idea was to transform the worksheets into an app: "a clickable, interactive worksheet, where you click on this [and] it will connect you with the other worksheet and have a screenshot" (P8).

 Students suggested adding more worksheets to the materials.
-Six students felt that ``those activities frame the process well'' (P2).
-However, two students brought up a crucial aspect of evaluation and feedback, since it may be worthwhile to devote a whole worksheet towards these concepts, otherwise ``if you have it on the other worksheets, [evaluation] doesn't seem to have as much value'' (P10).
+Six students felt that "those activities frame the process well" (P2).
+However, two students brought up a crucial aspect of evaluation and feedback, since it may be worthwhile to devote a whole worksheet towards these concepts, otherwise "if you have it on the other worksheets, [evaluation] doesn't seem to have as much value" (P10).
 <!--
 A key challenge for this project was finding the right dataset, -->